 Sounds-Write and the DfE

-Sounds-Write is acknowledged by the DfE as meeting ALL its criteria for an effective phonics teaching programme - see our entry on the DfE site for details.
+Sounds-Write is acknowledged by the DfE as meeting ALL its criteria for an effective phonics teaching programme - see the DfE site for details.
 Our very highly-rated, intensive courses have now been attended by over fifteen thousand classroom practitioners, educational psychologists and members of local authority support teams.
 The programme is already being used extensively in primary and secondary schools throughout the United Kingdom, as well as in the Irish Republic, Australia, Zambia, the USA and Papua New Guinea.

 A highly structured, synthetic phonics programme